danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * `interpolate: expression` (optional) &mdash; Expression to use when treating this as a function call argument interpolation.
 (See below.)

-This represents a call to the generic `fetch`.
+This represents a call to the method `fetch`.

 When run, `target` is evaluated.
 If it evaluates to void, then it is a fatal error (terminating the runtime).
 Otherwise, `fetch` is called on `target`,